Creating Global Edge

 • Maxage: enter the maximum duration when allowing cache

-Cache Key Query ParametersWhen configuring cache key, set if query character strings are included or not and control caching operations
+Cache Key Query ParametersWhen configuring cache key, set if query strings are included or not and control caching operations

 • Behavior: select whether to allow or ignore recognition of query strings

-• Ignore all: ignore query strings, and recognize and cache the same object if the filenames are identical
+• Ignore all: ignore query strings, and recognize and cache the same object if the file names are identical

 • Allow all: recognize the query strings, and if the file name is the same but the query strings are different, treat them as different objects and cache accordingly